Savvy Tips Guru

 The symptoms of MS can vary greatly, but they commonly include:

-• Other symptoms: Memory, focus, and problem-solving problems are some of the cognitive changes that can happen.
+• Other symptoms like memory, focus, and problem-solving problems are some of the cognitive changes that can happen.

 Symptoms of Fibromyalgia